MapsPeople/docs/collections/_web/v3/guides/dynamic-updates.md

 In this guide you will learn how to update the map based on external events; in this case a service that sets a status on meeting rooms to either "booked" or "not booked" by changing `DisplayRule`s programmatically.

-The full code example is shown in the Fiddle below, but will be run through bit by bit in this guide.
+The full code example is shown in full below, but will be run through bit by bit in this guide.

 <script async src="//jsfiddle.net/mapspeople/m62t9zyc/embed/html,result/"></script>